 Pay off the sticky debt in your books

 For the past many months you have been worrying about your rising credit card bills and your personal loan EMI.
 You are paying just 5% of your credit card outstanding under the revolving credit facility but that is only making matters worse for you.
 Use your bonus to pare down your credit card outstanding.
 You can also use part of your bonus to pre-pay your personal loan and you can also negotiate with your bank to waive closure charges and also reduce your EMI proportionately.
+Plan your loan repayment with ease using EMI calculator.
+Calculate your monthly loan repayments based on your desired loan amount, tenure & interest rate.
 Remember, when you close a credit card which costs you 3% per month, you are actually earning 37% per annum.
 You surely cannot think up a better way to use your year-end bonus.
 Let debt closure be your first priority

 Use the lump-sum to create an STP into equity funds

 If you are not too much into debt then your immediately priority will be to make some wealth creating investments out of your bonus.
 If you have a bonus of Rs.3 lakhs with you then you need not invest the entire money into equity funds.
 You can invest the amount in a debt fund or a liquid fund and then do a monthly systematic transfer plan (STP) that sweeps a fixed sum of say Rs.25,000 each month and invests in an equity fund.
 That way you hit two birds with one stone.
 On the one hand, the debt fund or the liquid fund will give you better returns than your savings account.
 Secondly, by doing an STP, you get the same benefits as an SIP; which means rupee cost averaging works in your favour and reduces your cost acquisition.
 What is the difference between SIP and STP

 How about creating a portfolio of direct equities